Planit

 Year 1:

-You will study both the foundations of written and spoken Italian as well as study broader courses on Italian history, literature and cinema.
+You will study both the foundations of written and spoken Italian as well as study broader courses on Italian history, literature and arts.

 Year 2: